1. COLLECTION AND USE OF INFORMATION

 (b) Links.
 The Site may contain links to other sites that are not necessarily under the control of the Museum.
 The Museum is not responsible for the privacy practices of such other sites and encourages you to be aware when you leave a Museum-sponsored Site and to read the privacy policies of each and every web site that collects personally identifiable information.

 4. USE AND DISCLOSURE OF PERSONAL INFORMATION FOR USERS UNDER THIRTEEN

 The Children's Online Privacy Protection Act ("COPPA") restricts the use and disclosure of Personal Information of children who are twelve years or younger (a "child").
-If your child submits artworks, stories or anything else that we post on the Site, he or she will be identified by first name, age and state.
+If your child submits artworks, stories or anything else that we post on the Site or use in an App, he or she will be identified by first name, age and state.

 We may use other levels of verification when your child participates in activities where the Personal Information will be disclosed to other individuals or to the public.
 In such case, we may require parents to provide credit card information, return a signed consent form by mail, or follow another means to provide verifiable consent.

 It is our policy not to condition participation in an activity on your child's disclosure of more Personal Information than is reasonably necessary to participate in the activity.

 If your child has submitted Personal Information, you may: (i) review the Personal Information at any time; (ii) require us to delete all Personal Information about your child; or (iii) refuse the further collection or use of the child's Personal Information, by contacting us via one of the contact methods described on the Site, in the App or in this Policy.
 The Museum reserves the right to make all or portions of the Site or App unavailable to users under thirteen.
 Parents have the right to consent to the Site's or App’s collection and use of their child's Personal Information while prohibiting disclosure of Personal Information to third parties that are not providing support for the internal operations of the Site.